kallismile/calculate/README.md

 # calculator
 A simple calculator

 Use React.
 Open in Visual Code.
-Use npm start.
+Use  cd calculator_react ,  npm start.